 Few people have seen a clouded leopard, either in its wild rain forest habitat in Southeast Asia or in a zoo.
 The clouded leopard remains just as mysterious today, and most of what we know about these cats comes from observing them in zoos.

 Named for its cloud-like spots, clouded leopards are a unique genus of cat and not just a type of leopard.
 They have a stocky build and are larger than small cat species, and smaller than the large cats.
 Their long canine teeth are the same size as those of a tiger, even though a tiger is 10 times larger in body size!

 Our clouded leopards serve as animal ambassadors.
-They make appearances on television and can often be seen during the Zoo’s Animals in Action encounter or out strolling Zoo grounds on leash with a trainer for some exercise.
+They make appearances on television and can often be seen during the Zoo’s Animals in Action encounter.